RadhikaBhedurkar/coffeeshop_sql/README.md

 4.Strengthened expertise in data analysis, query optimization, and storytelling with SQL.

-Use joins, CTEs, subqueries, CASE statements, and window functions.
+5.Use joins, CTEs, subqueries, CASE statements, and window functions.

-Build views for management reports (e.g., revenue by category, customer segmentation).
+6.Build views for management reports (e.g., revenue by category, customer segmentation).